What is Hygiene?

 Hygiene, as defined by the WHO refers to “the conditions and practices that help maintain health and prevent the spread of diseases.”

 This means more than just keeping ourselves clean.
 This means shunning all practices that lead to bad health.
 Throwing garbage on the road, defecating in the open, and many more.
 By adopting such a practice, we not only make ourselves healthier but also improve the quality of our lives.

-Diseases spread through vectors.
-Say the vector is contaminated water as in the case of typhoid, cholera, and amoebiasis (food poisoning), by drinking clean water always; we completely eliminate our chances of getting those diseases.
-Some diseases use insects and animals to spread, like plague uses rats, malaria, filarial, roundworms which in turn use flies and mosquitoes.
-Mosquitoes thrive in stagnant water and rats in garbage dumps and food that is dumped out in the open.
-By spraying stagnant water bodies with layer kerosene or other chemicals, we can completely eliminate mosquitoes from our neighborhood.
-If that is unfeasible, we can all use mosquito nets or bed nets that cover us in a fine mesh sort of net while we’re sleeping.
+Mosquitoes thrive in stagnant water and rats in garbage dumps and the food that is dumped out in the open.
+By spraying stagnant water bodies with kerosene or other chemicals, we can completely eliminate mosquitoes from our neighbourhood.
+If that is unfeasible, we can all use mosquito nets prevents us from mosquitoes while we’re asleep.
 This poses a physical barrier for the mosquito.
-Rats thrive on unsystematic waste disposal.
-By segregating the waste we can ensure that we don’t leave food lying around for rats to eat.
-Close contact with sick people is also another way of contracting diseases.

 A country has to strive to educate more doctors so that medical need of every citizen is taken care of.
 The importance of cleanliness should be inculcated in every citizen and this will in turn show in the cleanliness of the places we live in.